richardcrabbe/mapping-aussie-vegetation/Mapping understorey of rural areas.md

 ## Introduction

 The overarching aim of the project is to map the understorey vegetation communities of rural areas in the Australian Capital Territory.
-The specific objectives include the following: a, discriminate between exotic, native and native high diversity grassland <br>
+The specific objectives include the following: <br>
+a, discriminate between exotic, native and native high diversity grassland <br>
 b, discriminate between C3 and C4 exotic grasses <br>
 c, discriminate between dominant grass species <br>